harshvs4/ChainGuardianAI/README.md

 ## Contributing

-We welcome contributions, bug reports, and feature requests!
+I welcome contributions, bug reports, and feature requests!
 Feel free to open an issue or submit a pull request in any of the following repositories:

 - [ChainGuardianAI Issues](https://github.com/harshvs4/ChainGuardianAI/issues)
 - [ChainGuardianBlockchain Issues](https://github.com/harshvs4/ChainGuardianBlockchain/issues)